Which Applicant Will Succeed?

 This article will discuss the importance of non-cognitive attributes within PA education and identify which attributes best correlate with success in PA education and in practice.
 Also, the article will discuss challenges and lessons learned in creating MMI stations to evaluate non-cognitive attributes.

 Booth B. Which applicant will succeed?
 The choice and challenge of assessing non-cognitive attributes in the Multiple Mini Interview..
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.